 WOW!
-Our esteemed colleague, Jared Field, and I set out today to put together some All-MML teams since we have been around for about 9 years now.
+Our esteemed colleague, Jared Field, and I set out today to put together some All-MML teams since we have been around for a number of years now.
 I will tell you that it was a lot harder than I initially thought it would be.
 We have had a number of very talented players and also great people come through this program.
 So, we narrowed the focus to impact on the program, not necessarily who turned out to be the best player.
 I believe the names we came up with won’t be all-encompassing, but will be a good representation of MML overall.
 I can see us revisiting this moving forward…that said, here we go.

 Overall MVP (tie): JD Tisdale and Demetrius “Meechie” Miller– This was one of the easier decisions to make.
 They were simply the two most influential players the program has had since its inception.

 -Meechie was the ultimate teammate; he was the hardest worker, but also had the most fun.
 He developed a reliable jump shot to go along with elite athleticism.
 He went on to star at Mott CC, win a title at Metro State University, represent the USA in competition overseas, and play professionally as well.
 We like to think Meechie got serious about the game while wearing the blue and white of MML.
 He definitely left a lasting impression on the program.
 His jersey (#24) has been retired by MML.